Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

 The active ingredient of marijuana is delta-9-tetrahydrocannabinol (THC).
 Dronabinol, a synthetic form of delta-9-THC, is used to relieve nausea and vomiting caused by chemotherapy drugs and to enhance appetite in people with AIDS.

 Most people use marijuana intermittently and without developing noticeable social or psychologic dysfunction or dependence.
 However, some people become dependent on marijuana.

+Many of the psychologic effects of marijuana seem to be related to the setting in which the drug is taken.
 Some people, especially those who have not used marijuana before, experience anxiety or feel panicky or paranoid.
-If people have a psychosis (loss of contact with reality) such as schizophrenia, using marijuana may make symptoms worse or trigger new symptoms.
+Marijuana may worsen or trigger psychosis (loss of contact with reality) in people with schizophrenia.

 Pregnant women who use marijuana may have smaller babies than nonusers, but the effect seems small.
-Delta-9-THC passes into breast milk, but no harmful effects have been detected.
-Nonetheless, women who are pregnant or breastfeeding are advised not to use it.
+Delta-9-THC passes into breast milk, but no harmful effects have been detected in babies.
+Nonetheless, women who are pregnant, trying to get pregnant, or breastfeeding are advised not to use marijuana.

 For people who want to stop using marijuana, counseling, behavior modification, and drug treatment programs may be helpful.
 However, success relies heavily on their motivation to stop and, for some users, on their willingness to disassociate from their social circle of regular users.